Table Of Contents

 We get it.
 That’s why we built CloudZero Advisor.

 CloudZero Advisor is a handy, easy-to-use tool for finding the most suitable AWS instances for your workload.
-It does this by empowering you to choose your ideal pool of instances based on criteria such as AWS service, region, budget, instance type and size, as well resource type.
+It empowers you to choose your ideal pool of instances based on criteria such as AWS service, region, budget, instance type and size, and resource type.

-If you want to truly understand your cloud costs after that, CloudZero collects, analyzes, and shares granular cost insights — more than traditional cost tools.
+If you want to understand your cloud costs after that truly, CloudZero collects, analyzes, and shares granular cost insights — more than traditional cost tools.
 As examples:

 • With CloudZero, you can also collect and report the costs of untagged, untaggable, and shared resources across multiple tenants.
 No more endless tagging.